 Visit flow.microsoft.com, navigate to My Flows, and press New Flow.

-The Build an instant cloud flow site opens.
+The Build an instant cloud flow site will open.
 First, give your flow a name.
-Then scroll down to When HTTP request is received and make a tick.
+Then, scroll down to When HTTP request is received and select it.
 Press the Create button.

 {